kohack/kohack.github.io/pages/docs.md

 Here is the list of steps you need to do to create a blog post:
 1. Run Kohack locally by running `docker compose up`.
 1. Add a Markdown file with a `YYYY-MM-DD` date format, e.g., `2022-05-26.md`.
-1. Write your blog contents in Markdown format.
+1. Write your blog content in Markdown format.
 There are many flavors of Markdown, and most of them share a common basic syntax.
-Since Kohack is based on Jekyll, it's worthwhile to skim through the [Jekyll's Markdown guide](https://www.markdownguide.org/tools/jekyll/).
+Since Kohack is based on Jekyll, it's worthwhile to skim through [Jekyll's Markdown guide](https://www.markdownguide.org/tools/jekyll/).
 1. Review your changes at [http://localhost:4000](http://localhost:4000).
 Rinse and repeat until you're satisfied with your blog post.